Licence to sell alcohol and provide licensed entertainment

 Completed forms should be posted to Licensing Team, The Symington Building, Adam and Eve Street, Market Harborough, Leicestershire, LE16 7AG or brought into our Customer Services Team.

-If either part of the licence is lost, stolen or damaged you must notify us immediately in writing.
+If either part of the licence is lost, stolen or damaged you must notify us immediately by completing the replacement or ammendment form.
 The current fee for producing a replacement licence is £10.50 and 2 new photographs should be provided.

-You must also notify us in writing if you change your name or address, so that the details on the licence can be updated.
+You must also notify us if you change your name or address by completing the replacement or ammendment form, so that the details on the licence can be updated.
 The current fee for an amended licence is £10.50 and 2 new photographs should be provided.

 Completed forms should be emailed to firstname.lastname@example.org or posted to Regulatory Services and Licensing Team, The Symington Building, Adam and Eve Street, Market Harborough, Leicestershire, LE16 7AG.